Kamenets–Podolsky pocket: Personnel condition

 The assessment of the entire corps on 6 April [1944] does not give a judgment on the divisions, but on the makeshift units of battalion or regimental strength, formed from the remnants of the division in question under the name of the division.

-These remnant units are not capable of solving even small independent divisional tasks, since they have lost a large part of the supply troops and command means.
+These remnant units are not capable of solving even small independent divisional tasks, since they have lost a large part of the rear services and command means.

 2.)
 For the defense of the 24 km long main battle line [Hauptkampflinie], the corps has at its disposal a total of:

 a) about 10,000 men ration strength [Verpflegungsstärke], of which: